 Patients struggling with drug abuse or addiction and who are also trying to cope with a mental health issue often feel lost in their attempt to find a treatment that targets both conditions.
-That’s where dual diagnosis programs can make a significant difference in the rehabilitation process.
+That’s where dual diagnosis programs that treat co-occurring disorders can make a significant difference in the rehabilitation process.

-The purpose of these programs is to provide the best care to those battling a dual diagnosis and to help them treat both their addiction and co-occurring condition.
+The purpose of these programs is to provide the best care to those battling multiple disorders and to help them treat both their addiction and co-occurring condition.

 What Gets Treated First, Addiction or Mental Health?

 When a patient struggles with both a substance addiction and a mental health disorder, the treatment can become more challenging.
 There are cases when the patient developed an addiction attempting to cope with a mental disorder and instances when the disorder comes first and the addiction after.

 Regardless of the evolution of the co-occurring condition, the best treatment should target both problems together.